alecvinent/hyperparameters/readme.md

 ##Idea,
 First, I treat this problem as two different sapce, one is the parameter, another is the hyper parameter.
 Learning can be consided as pick one point in the HPS(hyper parameters space), to get a training result in the paramter space.
-How to mapping the two different space, and pick a optimize point in HPS val parameters performence? research found reverse-mode differentiation was pro-posed by Bengio(2000)"Gradient-based optimization of hyperpa-parameters" can solve this issue.But there is a big problem with RMD, it will comsume thousands of times memory to storage the reverse path.
+How to mapping the two different space, and pick a optimize point in HPS val parameter space performence? research found reverse-mode differentiation was pro-posed by Bengio(2000)"Gradient-based optimization of hyperpa-parameters" can solve this issue.But there is a big problem with RMD, it will comsume thousands of times memory to storage the reverse path.
 To solve this problem paper "Gradient-based Hyperparameter Optimization through Reversible Learning", rely on moment can reduce hunderd times